Optimal scheduling of entropy regulariser for continuous-time linear-quadratic reinforcement learning: Problem formulation and main results

 \end{Example}

-Example \ref{example:repetition} follows from a direct computation and the strong law of large numbers (see also Lemma \ref{lemma:cost_difference}).
-It shows that repetitive sampling a relaxed policy among multiple episodes does not lead to the relaxed cost $ \widetilde{J}(\nu)$, and hence is not the correct execution of a relaxed policy.

-Instead, we show that the relaxed cost \eqref{eq:cost_RL_relax} can be realised by independently sampling the target policy across different time points within a single episode.
-A technical difficulty of this approach is that there is no measurable process $\xi=(\xi_t)_{t\in [0,T]}$ such that $\sE[\xi_t]=0$ and $\sE[\xi_t^2]=1$ for all $t$, and $\xi_t$ and $\xi_s$ are independent for all $s\not =t$ (see \cite[Example 1.2.5] {kallianpur2013stochastic}).
-To address this technicality, we consider executing a relaxed policy on a time grid via piecewise constant independent Gaussian noises.
+Instead, we show that the relaxed cost \eqref{eq:cost_RL_relax} can be realised by sampling the target policy with sufficient independence across different time points within a single episode.
+Specifically, we consider executing a relaxed policy on a time grid using piecewise constant independent Gaussian noises, defined as follows.